What is the Best Font for a Resume?

 Or, check out what happens when the use of the wrong font makes one letter look like a different one…

-Fonts matter — even on your resume.
-And while there’s no one perfect font for a resume, or even any that will score you bonus points, there are bad fonts to use that can certainly cost you points.
+Fonts matter—even on your resume.
+And while there’s no one perfect font for a resume, or even any that will score you bonus points, there are bad fonts to use that can certainly cost you points with a recruiter by making your resume hard to read.

-Choosing the “best” font for your resume isn’t worth agonizing over, but there are crucial guidelines to follow to pick a font that is easily readable and pleasing to the recruiter’s eye.
+Choosing the “best” font for your resume isn’t worth agonizing over, but there are crucial guidelines to follow.
+For your resume to do its best, you need to pick a font that is easily readable and pleasing to the recruiter’s eye.

 #1) Choose a simple, easy-to-read resume font.